 Can you Mix Different Essential Oils?

 You can mix essential oils with other essential oils, but there are exceptions.
 The most common way to do this is by diluting them in a carrier oil or gel.
 The carrier oil helps to spread out and minimize the effects of the essential oil on your skin, and it also helps to lock in the properties of the essential oil.

 When using essential oils topically on your skin, it is important to consider what type of carrier you will use for your blend.
 For example, if you are looking for an anti-inflammatory blend, using a carrier such as coconut oil may be suitable for this purpose because coconut oil has anti-inflammatory properties.

 Essential and fragrance oils can absolutely be used together.
-This practice of combining synthetic and natural ingredients has been going on for years and is very common in the cosmetic industry.
-Go through the article to find out more about mixing essential oil and fragrance oil.
+This practice has been going on for years and is very common in the cosmetic industry.
+Go through the article to find out more about how to effectively mix essential oil and fragrance oil.